Fresh, nutty, and ready in minutes. This mung bean sprouts banchan is the crisp, flavorful Korean side dish your meals have been missing.

 - salt to taste

-- red pepper flakes to taste (optional)
+- korean red pepper flakes (gochugaru) to taste

 Instructions